microsoft/frontend-bootcamp/step2-02/README.md

 # Exercise

+1. Open up the Documentation for DefaultButton here:
-- Open up the TSX files inside `components/`
+2. Open up the TSX files inside `components/`
-- Replace the DOM tags with Fabric components in those TSX files with these components:
+3. Replace the DOM tags with Fabric components in those TSX files with these components:

 - Stack
 - DefaultButton
 - Checkbox
 - TextField
 - Pivot (for the filter)

+# Bonus Exercise

+GO WILD!
+There are so many components from the Fabric library!
+Try to put some components in the exercise component files.